There are a number of reasons you should consider seeking your degree in epidemiology and biostatistics at the UGA College of Public Health.

 - A resume/CV and a statement of purpose.
 The statement of purpose is your opportunity to communicate to us how this program fits with your career and educational goals.
 You should also highlight your relevant experience and preparation for this program.

-- Three letters of recommendations.
+- Three letters of recommendation.
 List the names of recommenders in the fields on page three of the online application along with their e-mail addresses.
 They will receive a link to access a secure page where they can submit your recommendation quickly and easily via the Web.

 *International applicants, please see additional requirements.

 Once the UGA Graduate School has received your complete application materials, the Department will be notified to log into the Graduate School system to retrieve and review your application.
 You can check your UGA application status at gradstatus.uga.edu.

 Step 2: Apply to the Department of Epidemiology and Biostatistics

 ** Full-funding is available for applicants to the Ph.D. program only.
 To be considered, the application deadline is December 1.
 PLEASE NOTE: In your statement of purpose, please include: 1) your area of emphasis, and 2) whether or not you require funding.**